ashwink-hub/NASSCOM-VSD-SoC-Design/README.md

 # Lab Implementation
 ## Section 2 tasks :

-1. Run "picorv32a" Design Floorplanning using OpenLane flow.
+### Task 1 : Run "picorv32a" Design Floorplanning using OpenLane flow.

-2. Calculate the Die area in microns from the values in Floorplan def file.
+### Task 2 : Calculate the Die area in microns from the values in Floorplan def file.

-3. Load generated floorplan def in magic tool and explore the floorplan.
+### Task 3 : Load generated floorplan def in magic tool and explore the floorplan.

-4. Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
+### Task 4 : Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.

-5. Load generated placement def in magic tool and explore the placement.
+### Task 5 : Load generated placement def in magic tool and explore the placement.